Trigeminal Neuralgia in Multiple Sclerosis

 The atypical form of the disorder, called Type 2 (TN2), is characterized by constant aching, burning, and stabbing pain that is less intense than TN1 but still very painful.

 Both forms may occur in the same person, sometimes at the same time.
+Some researchers describe trigeminal neuralgia pain as among the worst possible pains to experience.
 The pain can be so extreme that a person becomes physically and mentally incapacitated.

 Trigeminal neuralgia almost always occurs on one side of the face, although in people with multiple sclerosis, it may occur on both sides in about 18% of cases.

 The trigeminal nerve provides sensation to the face and part of the ear and forehead.
 Therefore, the pain in trigeminal neuralgia can occur in any region of the face.
 However, it is usually distributed in one of the main branches of the trigeminal nerve.
-The most common areas are known as V1, V2 and V3, and, most commonly, the pain occurs in the V1 region (which is over the forehead) or V2, which is in the cheek and ear area.
+The most common areas are known as V1, V2 and V3.
+Pain often occurs in the V1 region (which is over the forehead) or V2, which is in the cheek and ear area.

 Each episode of trigeminal neuralgia usually lasts a couple of weeks.
 Episodes tend to recur and can happen as often as every couple of months, although some people will go years between episodes.